nickw444/nessclient/README.md

 The CLI exposes several high level commands:

-- `events` – listen for alarm events emitted by a connected panel.
-Use `--interactive` for a terminal UI with live zone status and event logs.
+- `events` – listen for alarm events emitted by a connected panel in a terminal UI with live zone status and event logs.
 - `send` – send a raw command to the panel.
 - `server` – run a dummy panel server, useful for local development when an alarm panel isn't available.
 - `version` – print the installed package version.